 D. IT WILL COUNSEL YOU

 Unlike other political operatives, those steeped in Scripture can be consistently correct in their positions on policy!
 How?
 Learn and hold on to God’s principles!
 They are unfailing, immutable, and everlasting!
 For sure, knowing His commandments will make you much wiser in Congress than the ungodly.
-But you must pay the price of learning the Word first—if you want to be wise.
+But if you want to be wise, you must pay the price of learning the Word first.

-Thy testimonies also are my delight; They are my counselors.
-(Psalm 119:24)
+Your testimonies also are my delight; They are my counselors (Psalm 119:24).

-Remember that you live to please only one person whom you will someday be face-to-face with at the judgment seat.
+Remember that you live to please only the One Whom you will someday be face-to-face with at the judgment seat.
 Allow the Word of God to trump ungodly consultants and their opinions.
 The degree to which you commit yourself to learn the Word of God is the degree to which you can benefit from its counsel.
 For instance, Psalm 1:1 counsels you to hire godly, versus ungodly people to be on your staff.
 Failing to adhere to God’s clear counsel in this case means you could end up being embarrassed and harmed.